Student Attendance (Procedure 3.0610)

 - Instructors may require a more rigorous attendance requirement due to such factors as program requirements, state mandates of 100% attendance, etc.

 - Instructors should define expectations regarding students’ interactions within distance learning courses (online, video, media-based courses, etc.) and attendance at orientation when required, as well as students’ use of the class website and/or other media.
-Instructors may withdraw from the course any student who is not interactive or responsive in a timely manner.

 - Instructors, may withdraw a student from class under the following conditions: